MaggieDaisy/Cocktails_and_Dreams/README.md

 # 6. Project barriers and solutions

 - One of the biggest barriers during creation was to make this application complies with principles of UX design.
 The first contact with Materialize framework did not make this process smooth but definitely brought a new bunch of skills.
 A solution to improve the overall impression and overcome appearing styling problems was to use the official documentation [**MaterializeCSS**](https://materializecss.com/) and some [**YouTube**](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gGrbtvASEZSlFEYBnPkmff) tutorials.
 - During testing after design a Search Bar input where users can search for cocktail names and cocktail ingredients, I found that something was wrong with submitting the search button.
 It was working occasionally when clicked on the icon but not the button field itself.
-After several pushes I got an error message that the code is missing simple `type="submit"` for a button tag, this bug was fixed by simply adding this type to the correct place.
+After several pushes I got an error message that the code is missing simple `type="submit"` for a button tag, this bug was fixed by adding this type to the correct place.

 <img src="assets/docs/pictures/pymongo_wrong_type.jpg" style="margin: 0;">